gohugoio/hugo/content/functions/countwords.md

 aliases: [/functions/countrunes/,/functions/countwords/]
 ---

-`countwords` tries to convert the passed content to a string and counts each word in it.
 The template function works similar to the [.WordCount page variable][pagevars].

 ```html
 {{ "Hugo is a static site generator." | countwords }}